btubbs/gofluff/README.md

 coding style.

 Gofluff differs from golint.
 Golint has a hard-coded set of warnings matching Google's internal style rules.
-Gofluff allows team to define and enforce their own subset of these rules.
+Gofluff allows teams to define and enforce their own subset of these rules.

 If you find an established style that is frequently violated, and which you think gofluff could statically check,